 Go Kyoryoku yoroshiku onegaishimasu.

-Second sentence example: Thanks for your cooperation.
+Second example phrase: Thank you for your cooperation.

 ご協力よろしくお願いします。data-no-translation

-List of false cognates in Japanese – false friends
+List of False Cognates in Japanese – False Friends

-Thanks for your consideration
+Thank you for your consideration

 The phrase is: Thank you for your consideration